 As they talk, and as Zuri shares her story, the PCs observe a lack of emotion.
 Even as Zuri describes the terrible fate of her village, she speaks about it in a distant, detached way, like you might relate a scene you saw in a not-particularly-interesting movie.

 Later, when a young woman interrupts, she asks Zuri to help change a flat.
-Outside, they see Zuri loosen the nuts on the car with her fingers before lifting the car with one hand to remove the tire and place the new tire.
-This demonstrates to them not only her strength, but her lack of concern that other know she is Delta.
-In a world where Deltas are often subject to discrimination, this woman clearly has no such concerns.
+Outside, PCs watch Zuri loosen the nuts holding the wheel to the car with her fingers before lifting the car with one hand to remove the tire and place the new tire.
+This demonstrates Zuri's strength, as well as her lack of concern that other know she is Delta.
+(In a world where Deltas are often subject to discrimination, demonstrating this lack of concern is a significant cue.)

 A short while later when gunmen fire on the group from a moving car, Zuri grabs the closest PC, shielding Kat's body with her own.

 Zuri professes to be a Wolf, which doesn't surprise Mallory at all.
-She doesn't mean literally, but she claims to be more instinct than thought.
+Zuri doesn't literally believe she is an animal, but she claims to have inherited the instincts of a Wolf in her Expression.
 Zuri's last name, Agwang, means wolf.
 Zuri chose it when coming to the Unites States when a customs man insisted the refugee needed a last name for his forms.

 Realistically, most relationships stop growing here.
 You only get to know most people just so far.
-Friends, co-workers, etc. However, there are relationships which grow beyond this level.
+Friends, co-workers, etc. However, there are relationships which grow beyond this level, and our games often focus on those.
 You will begin to learn more and more about someone as your relationship grows.

 Getting to Know All About You